FolkerKinzel/MimeTypes/README.md

 public static class BuildAndParseExample
 {
-using FolkerKinzel.MimeTypes;

-namespace Examples;

-public static class BuildAndParseExample
-{
     public static void Example()
     {
         const string longParameterValue = """
-        This is a very long parameter, which will be wrapped according to RFC 2184.
+        This is a very long parameter that will be wrapped according to RFC 2184.
-        It contains also a few Non-ASCII-Characters: äöß.
+        It also contains a few Non-ASCII-Characters: äöß.
         """;

         MimeType mimeType1 =